sgolilive/dsa/README.md

 # dsa
-repo cotains code and explanations for data structures and algorithms asked by FAANG
+repo contains answers to the most common DSA questions asked by FAANG.